Alternatives to Dispute Resolution

 The Residential Tenancy Branch (RTB) has the power to order tenants and landlords to pay monetary penalties in situations where it can be shown on a balance of probabilities that someone has:

-- contravened a provision of the Residential Tenancy Act (RTA) or Residential Tenancy Regulation;
+- contravened a provision of the Residential Tenancy Act (RTA), Residential Tenancy Regulation, or Manufactured Home Park Tenancy Act;

 - failed to comply with a RTB decision or order; or

-- given false or misleading information in a dispute resolution proceeding or an investigation.
+- given false or misleading information in a dispute resolution proceeding or Compliance and Enforcement Unit investigation.

 To review the list published administrative penalties, visit the RTB’s webpage, Enforcement Process.